Ashley-Jessica/Ashley-Jessica/README.md

 <!-- ---------------------------- Projects & Stacks ---------------------------- -->
 <div align="center">

-  📱 I am currently working on mobile development projects.
+  📱 I enjoy building websites and web applications using several languages.

-  👨‍💻 I mainly use flutter and riverpod as my tech stack.
+  👨‍💻 I have deep knowledge on vue js and typescript.

-  🖥️ I do backend development using django rest and fastapi.
+  🖥️ I am currently a frontend developer, seeking to upskill by learning backend languages.

 </div>